The information on this page applies to borrowers in these programs:

 Waiver of Interest

-HRSA is waiving interest on the above health professions student loan programs from March 13, 2020 through December 31, 2020.
-Borrowers’ monthly payments will remain the same, but the full amount of the payment will be applied to already accrued interest and/or the outstanding principal.
-This means that students are likely to pay balances down more quickly during this zero-interest period.
+Your monthly payments will remain the same, but the full amount of the payment will be applied to already accrued interest and/or the outstanding principal.
+This means that you are likely to pay balances down more quickly during this zero-interest period.

 Loan servicers must make the following changes, effective March 13, 2020:

-- Adjust accounts so that interest does not accrue until December 31, 2020;
+- Adjust accounts so that interest does not accrue until a ruling has been made regarding the debt relief program, or June 30, 2023, whichever comes first

 - Apply any payments during this period to the principal once all the interest that accrued prior to March 13, 2020 is paid.

-Borrowers who are unable to make payments on their loans due to the COVID-19 national emergency may request administrative forbearance from March 13, 2020 to December 31, 2020.
+If you are unable to make payments on your loans due to the COVID-19 national emergency you may request administrative forbearance from March 13, 2020, until a ruling has been made regarding the debt relief program, or June 30, 2023, whichever comes first.

-- Borrowers should contact their loan servicer to request an administrative forbearance to suspend payments.
+- You should contact your loan servicer to request an administrative forbearance to suspend payments.

 - No payments will be due during the period of administrative forbearance.